The main market in Burundi's capital was once the heart of the country, a bustling and crowded business zone that drove the national economy.

 For Burundi's economy, already on its knees after a brutal 1993-2006 civil war and struggling amid the global economic crisis, the fire was an enormous blow.

 "The fire in the market was devastating, and now we have begun to see its effects on the economy," said finance ministry spokesperson Desire Musharitse.
+"State revenue dropped by 20% in the three months that followed."

 One former finance minister, speaking on condition of anonymity, explained the impact of the fire is being felt across the country as many regional traders bought their supplies at the market.